-Throughout life, we develop healthy and, sometimes, unhealthy attachments to things.
+Throughout life, we develop healthy—and sometimes unhealthy—attachments.
+Some turn into addictions.
 Have you experienced pain because you’re addicted to something?
-All addictions need addressing.
 Addictions range from alcohol to pornography to food to exercise to work.
-Your addiction might be small and manageable now, but left unchecked, it can grow to take over your life.
-Do you need to make changes?
-Here are 10 ways to beat an addiction.
+And all addictions need to be addressed.

 “The first step to recovery is admitting you have a problem.”
 When you know you have an addiction, you can start dealing with it.
-You’re the only person who can identify where you’re truly at.
-This doesn’t mean that everybody else is wrong, but that you understand yourself better than any other human.
+You’re the only person who can identify where you truly stand.
+This doesn’t mean everybody else is wrong, but that you understand yourself better than any other human.
 As long as you ignore what you know, change won’t happen.

 Even after you’ve acknowledged to yourself that there’s a problem, there also has to be a desire to change.
 Sometimes, the tools and resources we need to change are right in front of us, but if they are neglected or we don’t see the need for them, then they’re pointless to us.
 Be motivated to change this area.

-You’re not in this alone; so don’t start thinking you are.
-Your family and loved ones expect the best for you, and have all the confidence that you will change.
+You’re not in this alone, so don’t start thinking you are.
+Your family and loved ones expect the best for you and have all the confidence that you can change this behavior.
 For additional support, meet up with a person or group to keep you accountable.
 Remember, you have a team of people cheering you on!

-If you hold onto fear, or keep telling yourself, “This is impossible,” “I’m afraid of what’ll happen,” you’ll never move forward.
-Fear is a limiting factor.
+If you hold onto fear or keep telling yourself that this is impossible or that you’re afraid of what will happen, you’ll never move forward.
+Fear is limiting.
 When fear is in the equation, no matter what is added or taken away, the equation will come out in the negative.
 Hold onto hope.
 Fear knocked on the door.
 Faith answered.
 There was no one there.

-You can plan by setting goals or bench markers.
-Doing so enables you to keep track of where you’ve come.
+You can plan by setting goals or benchmarkers.
+Doing so enables you to keep track of how far you’ve come.
 This is also a way to personally keep you accountable.
-Try writing them down and displaying them somewhere you look often.
+Try writing your goals down and displaying them where you’ll see them often.

-This is possibly the easiest part: do something.
+This is possibly the easiest part: Do something.
 Most of the steps leading up to this one deal with your mind.
-Now it’s up to your legs.
+Now, it’s up to your legs.
 Run to your new life.
-After all that thinking, you can now put your plan in action.
+After all that thinking, you can now put your plan into action.
 It won’t always be easy, so be prepared to fight for your freedom.

 It’s easy to become impatient during this time, but remember that it took time to get where you are, and it’ll take time to leave that place.
 One battle that everyone fights is finding the balance between taking your time and pushing forward.
 Yes, there is a time for everything, so take your time, but avoid complacency.

-Over time, as you’ve achieved some of your goals, throw a party to commend yourself for where you’ve come.
-Invite your support group and closest friends to honor and thank them for all of their encouragement.
-This would also be a great time to reflect on where you’ve come and where you would like to see yourself going.
+Over time, as you’ve achieved some of your goals, throw a party to commend yourself for your progress.
+Invite your support group and closest friends to honor and thank them for all their encouragement.
+This would also be a great time to reflect on how far you’ve come and where you would like to see yourself going.